The ultimate expat guide to Turin's top 7 neighbourhoods

 San Salvario: the bohemian face of Turin to the southeast of the centre.

-Until ten years ago, San Salvario was one of the city's least preferred neighbourhoods.
-Nowadays, it’s multicultural face has made it a favourite destination for students and internationals when it comes to partying.
+Until 10 years ago, San Salvario was one of the city's least preferred neighbourhoods.
+Nowadays, it's multicultural face has made it a favourite destination for students and internationals when it comes to partying.
 Among its streets, you can find many affordable restaurants and clubs offering cocktails and live music.

 This district is also home to one of the city's green lungs: Parco del Valentino, perfect for Sunday walks.